jmeeks334/spk/README.md

 I'm using a SQLlite database to store values to determine which zone to use and whether or not the 'all zones' morning sequence is set to on or off.

 I dug all the piping for the 8 zones by hand.
-That part gave my brain a break from the coding.
+Digging gave my brain a break from the hard work of coding.

 I hope you like my project.
 Here are a few images of the dirty work!

 <img src="pics/dig.jpg" width=250 alt="dig"> <img src="pics/hdr.jpg" width=250 alt="header"> <img src="pics/dog.jpg" width=250 alt="dog">